gurditsingh/hydeout/_posts/test.md

  - Each of these RecordBatch objects is going to be sent to the broker that owns the assigned partition.
  - There are a lot of **configuration settings** that determine how many producer records are to be accumulated and buffered into a RecordBatch before it is sent off to the brokers.
 	 - **batch.size :** This batch.size value represents the maximum number of bytes that can be buffered per each RecordBatch.
-	 - **buffer.memory :** The buffer.memory value setting that establishes a ceiling or threshold for how much memory can be used to buffer records waiting to be sent to the brokers.
+	 - **buffer.memory :** The buffer.memory setting to establishes threshold value for how much memory can be used to buffer records waiting to be sent to the brokers.
+	 - **max.block.ms :**

 	 buffer.memory

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4NzIwNTgyNCwtMTAwOTY0NTAxMywtNz
-kyMDk4OTAyLC0xNjE2NjI4ODE2LC0xMDI4MDYyOTI1LDE4MDMz
-NTQ1MjYsLTQyNjc1OTY4MywtMTI1NzEwMTAzNSwxNjM4OTIzOT
-AzLC0xNTg5Nzg2NTE4LDYxMTAwOTM2MywxMTY4NDk4MjAyLDc1
-MjI0OTcxNSwtMjg4NDA2NDg3LDE2MTc0OTU3NDQsMzYyNjE5ND
-gxLDE2MjQzNDMwNDAsMjAzNTgyMTUzNCwtMTI5ODExMjMxNCwt
-NDQ1MjMwNzMwXX0=
+eyJoaXN0b3J5IjpbLTE1Nzg1MjI2NTcsLTEwMDk2NDUwMTMsLT
+c5MjA5ODkwMiwtMTYxNjYyODgxNiwtMTAyODA2MjkyNSwxODAz
+MzU0NTI2LC00MjY3NTk2ODMsLTEyNTcxMDEwMzUsMTYzODkyMz
+kwMywtMTU4OTc4NjUxOCw2MTEwMDkzNjMsMTE2ODQ5ODIwMiw3
+NTIyNDk3MTUsLTI4ODQwNjQ4NywxNjE3NDk1NzQ0LDM2MjYxOT
+Q4MSwxNjI0MzQzMDQwLDIwMzU4MjE1MzQsLTEyOTgxMTIzMTQs
+LTQ0NTIzMDczMF19
 -->